Bryan Nokoue: Club career

 Bryan Nokoue was born in Yaoundé, Cameroon, and came through the ranks of Montrouge FC in the Île-de-France before joining Saint-Étienne academy in 2018.
 In August 2021, as several other clubs where looking to attract the young footballer, he eventually signed his first professional contract with Saint-Étienne.
 He made his professional debut for Saint-Étienne on the 15 August 2021, replacing Yvan Neyou during a 2–2 Ligue 1 away draw against Lens.

+International career

+Nokoue played for the Cameroon U23s for a set of 2023 U-23 Africa Cup of Nations qualification matches in March 2023.